Hubert Gough: Cavalry division

 By the time of the Battle of the Marne 3rd and 5th Cavalry Brigades had been formed into "Gough's Command", an ad hoc cavalry force separate from Allenby's Cavalry Division.
-On 15 September Gough's Command, with the addition of supporting troops, was formed into 2nd Cavalry Division and he was appointed GOC on 16 September.
+On 15 September Gough's Command, with the addition of supporting troops, was formed into 2nd Cavalry Division and he was appointed the division's GOC on 16 September.
 The two cavalry divisions were formed into a Cavalry Corps under Allenby (9 September), and reached the Belgian border by train on 11 September.

-2nd Cavalry Division was on the BEF western flank, and tried to turn the German west flank, but was ordered to halt by Allenby.
-On 14 October Gough linked up with Rawlinson's IV Corps moving down from the coast, removing the danger of being cut off.
+The 2nd Cavalry Division was on the western flank of the BEF, and tried to turn the German west flank, but was ordered to halt by Allenby.
+On 14 October Gough linked up with the IV Corps, under Lieutenant General Sir Henry Rawlinson, moving down from the coast, removing the danger of being cut off.
 Gough advanced again but met new German forces trying to turn the British flank; on 16 and 17 October the Germans held the river Lys against Gough.
 Entrenchment began on 20 October.
 Gough's division, sometimes with as few as 2,000 men in the front line, was defending around Messines and Wytschaete.
 Gough was promoted major-general on 26 October backdated to 15 September.
 From 30 October to the night of 31 October – 1 November Gough's small division, assisted by Indian and London Scottish Territorial troops, held Messines-Wytschaete Ridge against a strong attack from the south-east by Max von Fabeck.

+Sir John French, Joseph Joffre and Sir Douglas Haig (left to right) visit the front line in 1915.
+Gough is on the extreme right, next to Sir Henry Wilson.

 Gough's division returned to the front at Hooge, near Ypres, on 12 February 1915.
 On 13 February he was offered a command in the planned Salonika expedition (in the event these troops were sent to Gallipoli) but declined after consulting his brother and BEF Chief of Staff "Wully" Robertson.
 Johnnie Gough died of wounds later in February.
 Haig, a shy man, liked Gough for his wit and open personality, and to some extent he replaced his brother as Haig's confidant.
 Haig asked for Gough to be attached to his forces in case he "br[oke] the enemy line" at Neuve Chapelle (10–13 March); Gough's division was in GHQ Reserve for that battle.